 As the weather cools, the leaves in Virginia turn the mountains and valleys into a tableau of stunning beauty created by an impressive variety of colors.
-It may not be safe to gather indoors, but the autumn leaves are a wonderful excuse to go for a scenic drive!
-Pack up your cooler with snacks and make a plan to take a road trip to see these truly breathtaking locations:
+The autumn leaves are a wonderful excuse to go for a scenic drive!
+Pack up your cooler with snacks and make a plan to take a road trip to see these truly breathtaking Virginia fall foliage locations:

 Grayson Highlands State Park